-The energy that is necessary to split subatomic particles in atomic nuclei or the nucleus of an atom into its components namely: neutrons and protons or collectively known as the nucleons.
-The binding energy of nuclei is a positive value because every nuclei need net energy to isolate them into every neutron and proton.
+Binding energy is necessary to split subatomic particles in atomic nuclei or the nucleus of an atom into its components, namely: neutrons and protons or collectively known as nucleons.
+The binding energy of nuclei is a positive value because every nucleus needs net energy to isolate them into neutron and proton.
 Binding energy is also applicable to atoms and ions bound together in crystals.

-The nuclear binding energy holds a significant difference between the nucleus actual mass and its expected mass depending on the sum of the masses of isolated components.
+The nuclear binding energy holds a significant difference between the nucleus’s actual mass and its expected mass depending on the sum of the masses of isolated components.

 Where c is the speed of light.
-In nuclei, the binding energy is so high that it holds the considerable amount of mass.
+In nuclei, the binding energy is so high that it holds a considerable amount of mass.

 Mass defect is determined as the difference between the atomic mass observed (Mo) and expected by the combined masses of its protons (mp, every proton has a mass of 1.00728 AMU) and neutrons (mn, 1.00867 AMU).

-Binding energy is also applied in determining whether fusion or fission will be favorable.
-For elements which are lighter than iron-56, the fusion releases energy since the nuclear binding energy rises with the hike in mass.
-Elements which are heavier than iron-56 release energy on fission, since the lighter elements consist of higher binding energy.
+Binding energy is also applied in determining whether fusion or fission will be favourable.
+For elements that are lighter than iron-56, the fusion releases energy since the nuclear binding energy rises with the hike in mass.
+Elements that are heavier than iron-56 release energy on fission since the lighter elements consist of higher binding energy.
 Hence, there exists a peak at iron-56 according to the nuclear binding energy curve.